Plants in Iceland | Flora Under the Arctic Circle

 There is no other plant in Iceland as controversial as the iconic Lupine.
 The perennial plant is native to North America and was introduced to Iceland in 1945 to tackle topsoil erosion.

-Since its arrival, the lupine has prospered and spread all over the country, sometimes in locations where it is not wholly welcome.
-In many areas, it poses a threat to a number of indigenous plants, including some moss species which are notoriously difficult to establish or recover.
+Since its arrival, the Lupine has prospered and spread all over the country, sometimes in locations where it is not wholly welcome.
+In many areas, it poses a threat to a number of indigenous plants, including some moss species, which are notoriously difficult to establish or recover.

-Berries
+Icelandic Berries

 Berries are one of the few edible plants in Iceland.Photo by Jeremy Ricketts

 Berry-picking season in Iceland is traditionally between August and mid-September, but this, of course, depends on what time of berry you are after.
 Berries grow wild in Iceland and are free from pesticides, making for a real treat.
-Here's a guide to Icelander's favourite berries.
+Here's a guide to Icelander's favorite berries.

 Bog Bilberry (Vaccinium ulignosum)